PHP-QA-CI: A Comprehensive Quality Assurance Pipeline in a Single Dependency

 Mutation Testing with Infection

-One of the most powerful features is the integrated mutation testing via Infection.
-This helps assess the quality of your test suite by introducing small changes (mutations) to your code and checking if tests catch them:
+One of the most powerful features is mutation testing via Infection.
+It tests the quality of your test suite by introducing small changes to your code.
+Then it checks if your tests catch these mutations:

 {